athakur7/terraform-beginner-bootcamp-2023/journal/week0.md

 We have automated this workaround with the following bash script [bin/generate_tfrc_credentials](bin/generate_tfrc_credentials)

-Faced a issue with terraform cloud aws credentials not found-
+## Faced a issue with terraform cloud aws credentials not found

 Fix: Changed default execution mode to local by refering the below source.